 To prepare for the exam, applicants should practice with ethical questions and time themselves to get a feel for the 5 minutes response window allotted for each scenario.
 They will want to focus on the content of the responses and use all the time provided to them.

 Register for a test date at least three days before a preferred test day.
 Click here if accommodations are necessary.
 Resources to help prepare for the CASPer test are below.

 - CASPer Blog

-- CASPer Sample Test (Please note that to access this test you will need to log into your account.
-You will need to select “Test Management” and choose “CASPer Systems Requirements Check.”)
+- CASPer Sample Test (Please note that to access this test, the applicant must log into their account.
+Select “Test Management” and choose “CASPer Systems Requirements Check.”)

 - How Should I Study for the CASPer Test?

-Your CASPer score will be made available only to the programs on your distribution list and will be sent out approximately 3 weeks after taking your test.
-You will not receive an email that your score has been delivered, but you can look in the “Past Tests” section of your account to see if the program is highlighted in green which indicates your score has been delivered.
-If your score in highlighted in grey, this means your score is still pending.
-You will not be able to take the CASPer test for the same test type (e.g. US Medicine) more than once per admission cycle.
-The results are only valid for a single admissions cycle, which means you will need to take a separate CASPer test for future admissions cycles.
+CASPer scores will be available only to the programs on an applicant’s distribution list and sent out approximately 2 – 3 weeks after taking the test.
+Applicants can find their scores by looking in their account's “Past Tests” section to see if the program is highlighted in green, indicating a score delivery.
+A score highlighted in grey means a score is still pending.
+The CASPer test may only be taken once per admissions cycle, and the results are only valid for a single admissions cycle, so applicants may need to take another CASPer test for future admissions cycles.

 Please note that any application to a professional program requiring the CASPer exam is incomplete without a test score.
 Therefore, applicants must monitor their accounts to ensure that programs receive their test scores.
 After taking the exam, applicants cannot cancel or withdraw their score distribution to programs.